Ponta Delgada, Portugal

 Ponta Delgada is a small city and therefore easily walkable.
 We had no specific destination in mind, so we decided just to explore and try to find some interesting places and maybe some pastel de natas,

 The street that paralled the harbor had a series of shops, restaurants and various other businesses and some of the sidewalks and streets had a nicely artistic appearance due to the manner in which the tiles were laid out.

-We decided to have lunch have lunch at the Restaurant Palm Terrace Cafe.
+We decided to have lunch at the Restaurant Palm Terrace Cafe.
 The weather was beautiful and we were able to sit outside in the garden terrace (there are two modern dining rooms inside, but it was way too nice to be sitting inside).
 We ordered a cheese plate for our appetizer and Celeste had their fish stew and I had shrimp in a garlic sauce.
 We had a small bottle of Vinho Verde (one of our favorite Portuguese white wines) which complimented the sunny day.
 The prices were reasonable and the food authentic to the region.

 On our stroll back in the direction of the harbor, we came across the Campo de São Francisco.
-This large square had several large trees ("metrosiderus tomentosa" originally from Australia) that looked like banyans.
+This large square had several large trees ("metrosiderus tomentosa" originally from Australia) that looked like banyan trees.
 The trees had "support poles" holding up the enormous tree limbs that spread out over the area around the tree.
 The square was surrounded by several interesting buildings, including a pretty church named Santuário do Senhor Santo Cristo dos Milagres.